 ‘Severe stress’: Myanmar, South China Sea push ASEAN to breaking point

-As a week of key meetings gets under way, Indonesia’s foreign minister tells his counterparts the group must prove its worth.
+As a week of key meetings gets under way, Indonesia’s foreign minister tells her counterparts the group must prove its worth.

 The Association of Southeast Asian Nations (ASEAN), numbering 10 countries and member-to-be East Timor, also known as Timor Leste, is meeting in Jakarta this week in a summit fraught with difficulty.